CHANDANKUMARNS07/Physical_Design_2024/README.md

 ![add1](https://github.com/user-attachments/assets/941e1196-7333-446f-aa9a-72e98dfb52fb)

 ## - **Instruction 12: BNE r0,r1,20**
-After uncommenting the bne ro, r1, 20 line we get this but as we haven't mention any values to perform the operation this doesn't show any output.<br/>
+After uncommenting the above instruction line we get this type of output but as we haven't mention any values to perform the operation this doesn't show any output.<br/>

 ![bne](https://github.com/user-attachments/assets/243f6c90-562f-4e21-90d2-a5704ba1c5e0)